Gibbs states and their classical limit

 Julius-Maximilians-Universit\"{a}t W\"{u}rzburg, Emil-Fischer-Stra\ss e 40, 97074 W\"{u}rzburg, Germany\\ Email: christiaan.vandeven@mathematik.uni-wuerzburg.de\\

 \rm

 \rm

 {\bf Abstract.} A continuous bundle of $C^*$-algebras provides a rigorous framework to study the thermodynamic limit of quantum theories.
-If the bundle admits the additional structure of a strict deformation quantization (in the sense of Rieffel) one is allowed to study the {\em classical limit} of the quantum system, i.e. a mathematical formalization in which convergence of algebraic quantum states to probability measures on phase space (typically a Poisson or symplectic manifold) is studied.
+If the bundle admits the additional structure of a strict deformation quantization (in the sense of Rieffel) one is allowed to study the {\em classical limit} of the quantum system, i.e. a mathematical formalism that examines the convergence of algebraic quantum states to probability measures on phase space (typically a Poisson or symplectic manifold).
 In this manner we first prove the existence of the classical limit of Gibbs states illustrated with a class of Schr\"{o}dinger operators in the regime where Planck's constant $\hbar$ appearing in front of the Laplacian approaches zero.
 We additionally show that the ensuing limit corresponds to the unique probability measure satisfying the so-called classical or static KMS- condition.
-Subsequently, we conduct a similar study for the free energy of mean-field quantum spin systems in the regime of large particles, and discuss the existence of the classical limit of the relevant Gibbs states.
+Subsequently, we conduct a similar study on the free energy of mean-field quantum spin systems in the regime of large particles, and discuss the existence of the classical limit of the relevant Gibbs states.
+Finally, a short section is devoted to single site quantum spin systems in the large spin limit.